maybethemuhammadibrahim/ICT-Project/README.md

 ## Features
 - 🛒 Full product catalog with categories
-- 📱 Mobile-responsive design
 - 🎨 Modern, clean interface
 - ⚡ Fast loading (no JS dependencies)
 - ♿ Accessible navigation

-## Quick Start
-1. Clone this repository
-2. Open `index.html` in your browser
-3. That's it!
-No build process or dependencies

 ## Screenshots
 *(Add your website screenshots here)*